thenirmalkc/dpcopy/README.md

 const new_obj = deepcopy(obj);

 /*
-Here the new array/object and all its elements/properties has different reference than that of input array/object.
+The new array/object and all its elements/properties has different reference than that of input array/object.

 i.e.